SIMOLANT 09/2024

 Get the respective zip-file (simolant-win32.zip for Windows or simolant-amd64.zip for 64-bit linux) and unzip it to a folder.
 Run simolant.exe or simolant from this folder (this is necessary for the online help).

 On other platforms, download simolant-sources.zip and follow the instructions in readme.txt.
-You need FLTK V1.3 and gcc/g++.
+You need FLTK V1.3 or higher (not V2 fork) and gcc/g++.

 Aims of SIMOLANT